Harrisxkhan/Fast-ai-Practical-Deep-Learning/chapter 3/nueral_net_found.md

 “Measured the fit with Mean Absolute Error”

-Instead of just guessing “that looks good,” we calculated a single number—MAE—that’s the average vertical distance between each data point and our curve.
+ “that looks good,” we calculated a single number—MAE—that’s the average vertical distance between each data point and our curve.

 Lower MAE means the curve is closer, on average, to all the points.